2016 Ph.D., American Religious History, Drew University

 2006 Best Concurrent Major, Religious Studies and History, Arizona State University

-2019 “Keyword TBD,” Religion and its Many American Publics, Lehigh University, Bethlehem, PA, April 7-9
+2019 “Keyword: Popular Culture,” Religion and its Many American Publics, Lehigh University, Bethlehem, PA, April 7-9 [invited]

 2019 “Making the Christian Right: Media, Religion, and the Academic Study of Evangelicalism,” on a panel, Evangelical Loyalties Reconsidered: A Roundtable on Sex, Power, and the Media in the Study of American Evangelicalism, at the Annual Meeting of the American Historical Association, Chicago, IL, January 2019.